exercism/problem-specifications/etl.md

 A final note about scoring, Scrabble is played around the world in a variety of languages, each with its own unique scoring table.
-For example, an "A" is scored at 14 in the Basque-language version of the game while being scored at 9 in the Latin-language version.
+For example, an "E" is scored at 2 in the Māori-language version of the game while being scored at 4 in the Hawaiian-language version.